 I believe that greens and fruit salads shouldn’t be drenched in salad dressing.
 A lite dressing might work for the mixture.
 The healthiest way to enjoy this salad is by allowing all the natural flavors to come together in your mouth.
 Fruits are juicy and the same for many leafy and green vegetables.

-Eating the right fruits and vegetables have been associated with many lifestyle-health related conditions.
-It is quite reasonable to eat raw vegetables and Broccoli is one of the most common plants that add texture to salads.
+Eating the right fruits and vegetables has been associated with many lifestyle-health-related conditions.
+It is quite reasonable to eat raw vegetables, and Broccoli is one of the most common plants that add texture to salads.

 Grapes are the perfect fruits to create a salad with vegetables.
 The juice of the grapes is enough to sweeten the broccoli, scallion, and sweet peppers.
 The almonds add a light nutty flavor to the salad.

 A light homemade salad dressing will add tons of flavors.
 If you like your salad well coated with the dressing, toss all ingredients and place the bowl in the refrigerator.
 The dressing can be mixed with the salad right before serving as well.
 I think it is much better this way as the salad is crunchier.